-The Commission has adopted the financial portion of the "Local Government Records Management Guidelines", issued by the California Secretary of State pursuant to Government Code Section 12236, as may be amended from time to time by the Secretary of State, as the Commission's official retention schedule for financial documents and records.
-This policy shall be reviewed, and when necessary updated, at least every five years pursuant to the Secretary of State Guidelines.
-To implement the retention and destruction of the financial records pursuant to the Schedule, the Commission designates the Executive Officer as the Records Management Coordinator who shall present a Commission agenda item once a year related to records to be destroyed.
+This policy shall be reviewed, and when necessary updated, at least every five years pursuant to the Secretary of State Local Government Records Management Guidelines and to ensure compliance with applicable law.
+To implement the retention and destruction of the records pursuant to the Schedule, the Commission designates the Executive Officer as the Records Management Coordinator to administer this policy and present a Commission agenda item once a year related to records and documents to be destroyed, and cause such records and documents to be destroyed; to interpret and implement this policy; to review any documents before authorizing their destruction; and to consult with legal counsel as needed for the administration and implementation of this policy.